Saturday, November 29, 2014

 What is your perception of the outside world and how do you build your mental image of it?

-Do you start from the facts and then use disjunctive reasoning (Pinker, 2011; Stanovich, 1993), or are you someone who easily conform and thus uses dysrational arguments (Stanovich, 1993) or cherry picking (Nickerson, 1998) and then use defensive argumentation to defend your standpoint?
+Do you start from the facts and then use disjunctive reasoning (Pinker, 2011; Stanovich, 1993), or are you someone who easily conform and thus uses dysrationalia arguments (Stanovich, 1993) or cherry picking (Nickerson, 1998) and then use defensive argumentation to defend your standpoint?

 When Nicolaus Copernicus (1473-1523) in his treatise De revolutionibus orbium coelestium showed that the Sun, rather than the Earth, was the center of the then known universe, he shook the prevailing values of his community.

-The prevailing academic and social climate meant that Copernicus did not dare to publish the treatise, which became known only after his death.
+The prevailing academic and social work climate meant that Copernicus did not dare to publish the treatise, which became known only after his death.
 It was Professor Galileo Galilei (1564-1642) who shouldered the academic mantle to spread the message.
 Galileo challenged the powers that relied on maintaining a dogmatic perspective.
 It all ended with Professor Galilei having to choose between drinking poison or house arrest for the rest of his life.
 He chose the latter.

 Although the idea of evolution was not new, it had been discussed for a couple of generations and Alexander Bain (1818-1903) had proposed something he calls “blind variation and selective retention”, which in many ways overlapped with the theory of evolution, Darwin was mocked.